beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

  - **Transactional / Operational repositories (OLTP)**: Redshift is intended for analytical purposes and informational data.
 If you need a transactional system, it would be better to choose a RDMS or NoSQL database.
  - **Unstructured data**: data stored in Redshift must be defined by a formal structured schema.
 If you want to analyze/explore unstructured data or develop ETL tasks it is better to choose technologies like EMR, Spark, Pig, Hadoop, etc...
  - **BLOB data**: Redshift is no designed for binary data storing.
 If you want to store binary objects there are better alternatives such as Amazon S3.
+ - **SELECT * FROM...**: The Horror!
+The Horror!
+Redshift uses columnar storage.
+Accessing all columns at the same time is not very efficient with this model.

 #### Architecture